CV

 University of Utah

-• Studied and mitigated noisy and adversarial corruption in steering datasets via robust high-dimensional mean estimation.
+• Made steering resilient to noisy and adversarial dataset corruption via robust high-dimensional mean estimation, in collaboration with Martian AI.

-• Created and released three public contrast datasets on Hugging Face (conciseness–verbosity, positivity–negativity, formal–informal) for steering and evaluation.
+• Released three public contrast datasets on Hugging Face (conciseness–verbosity, positivity–negativity, formal–informal) for steering and evaluation.

 • 2025